tsackton/taelgar/People/Other Nonhumans/Umli.md

 >>%%^Campaign:DuFr%% Last seen by The Side Quests at December 29th, 1748: [[Tollen]], [[Western Green Sea]] %%^End%%
 >> `$=dv.view("_scripts/view/get_CurrentWhereabouts", {"config": await app.vault.adapter.read(app.vault.configDir + "/taelgarConfig.json")})`

-Umli is a stoneborn exile living in Tollen, a master metalworker, and a teacher.
+Umli is a stoneborn exile living in [[Tollen]], a master metalworker, and a teacher.
 ## Overview

 Umli is a stoneborn smith and metalworker, known for her unparalleled mastery of metallury and her knowledge of the elemental plane of fire.
-Though loosely affiliated with the University of Tollen, she  does not teach open lectures.
+Though loosely affiliated with the University of [[Tollen]], she  does not teach open lectures.
 She only takes private students who are the most skilled and dedicated at working with rare metals.
-Born in the Vostok mountains, she was exiled from her Stoneborn community for reasons she keeps private, and has lived in Tollen for the past 15 years.
+Born in the Vostok mountains, she was exiled from her Stoneborn community for reasons she keeps private, and has lived in [[Tollen]] for the past 15 years.
 ## Description

 Umli stands tall and imposing, typical of stoneborn, with gray skin marked with intricate patterns reminiscent of intertwining metalwork.
 Her obsidian-like eyes reflect her intense focus.